karlstolley/wsi/syllabus/_policies/participation.md

 are required both for your own success and for the success of the class as a whole.
 I do not squander students’ time with reading quizzes, but I do assign a lot of reading.
 And I expect you to be prepared to discuss that reading on Basecamp by quoting or making direct references to each week’s assigned reading.
-Additionally, you should be posting about your individual and group progress, questions, and challenges as you complete the course’s major projects.
+Additionally, you should be posting to Basecamp about your individual and group progress, questions, and challenges as you complete the course’s major projects.

 Students intending to earn an A for Participation should be posting substantively on Basecamp five times or more per week, with contributions appearing multiple days per week, all semester long.